 - Gently squeeze the tube until it is empty.

-- It will normally takes 5-15 minutes for the laxative to work.
-You should be near a toilet in this time.
+- It will normally take 5-15 minutes for the laxative to work.
+You should be near a toilet at this time.

 Do not use more than one Micralax enema.